drivendataorg/zamba/docs/docs/configurations.md

 #### `num_workers (int, optional)`

 The number of CPUs to use during training.
 The maximum value for `num_workers` is the number of CPUs available in the system.
-If you are using MegadetectorLiteYoloX, it is not recommended to use the total number of CPUs available.
+If you are using the Megadetector, it is not recommended to use the total number of CPUs available.
 Defaults to `3`

 #### `max_epochs (int, optional)`